TunaFregno/EvulpoExercise/README.md

 1. Download this repository and start a new repository on your Github account with a copy of this repo.
 Please DO NOT start a branch or a fork from this repository.
 2. Connect with the GOOGLE Sheet and retreive the data base over the API for this.
-We provide a small code snippet for that(see path bellow)
+We provide a code sample for that (CODE_SAMPLE_DEV_DATA_CONNECTION)
-3. Create the small application using a simple file structure of your choice -> We provide a small sample for that (See path bellow)
+3. Create the small application using a simple file structure (index.html, main.js, style.css) -> We provide a code sample for that (CODE_SAMPLE_BASIC).
+You can ex
 4. Try to commit often during your development process so that we can review the changes over time.
 5. Document your work on the repository
 6. Once you are done with your development, send me the link via Private Message on Slack to your github repository or to my email: andres@schlaufux.ch